lfph/foundation/operations/posting-to-website.md

+# Posting to the LFPH.io Website

+## Login

+Login at http://lfph.io/wp/wp-login.php.
+You need to have a login created for you if you don't have one already.
+Contact program ops to get that done.

-# How to post news clips to LFPH website
+## How to post news clips to LFPH website

 You must be logged in to Wordpress to do this.